COMMITTED TO YOUR SECURITY

 • Cookies — A “cookie” is a small file that our website uses to enhance your online banking experience.
 No personal information or passwords are ever stored in this file.
 NobleBank & Trust has a strict Privacy Policy that protects your personal information.

-Do not leave computer unattended when logged-in.
+Do not leave your computer unattended when logged in.

-• Always remember to log-off when e-banking transactions have been completed.
+• Always remember to log off when e-banking transactions have been completed.

 • Clear the memory cache and transaction history after logging out from the website to remove account information.
 This would avoid incidents of the stored information being retrieved by unwanted parties.